hankertrix/SgSL-Sign-Bank/src/pages/resources/tips.md

 - Treat the interpreter as a professional.
 - Speak directly to the deaf person, and not the interpreter.
 - Don't use "tell him / her" when using an interpreter.

+## How to sign more like a native?

+- Make your signs as small as reasonably possible.
+  Particularly, you should aim to minimise the width of your signs.
+- When signing numbers with a [zero](../signs/zero), you can just close your fingers into a zero straight away and not need to move your hand to the right when signing the zero.
+- When signing numbers with a [hundred](../signs/100) in them, you can move the "C" backwards instead of to the right.

+### Finger spelling tips

+- Finger spell from left to right.
+- Finger spell within the area between your shoulders.
+- Start your finger spelling from below your chin.
+- Spell smoothly and do not bounce or move your hand up and down when spelling.
+- Relax your hand and wrists, don't strain your wrist.